dennisXZX/web-developer-notes/Javascript.md

 const url = "http://example.com/?name=" + name;
 ```

+#### Double !

+Double bangs are frequently used as a technique to coerce an object to a boolean value.
+If the object being coerced was falsey (e.g. 0, null, undefined, etc.), it will be false, otherwise, true.

 #### How the bind() function works

 This is not exactly how the navtive bind() method is implemented internally.
 It only intends to give you an overview of how it works.